aws-samples/serverless-patterns/apigw-lambda-cognito-sam-java/README.md

    {"isSuccessful":true,"statusCode":200,"cognitoUserId":"84c8xxxx-xxxx-xxxx-xxx-xxxxx9846de1","isConfirmed":false}
    ```

-2. You should get an email with a verification code in the provided email id.
-Use the varification code to invoke the confirm user POST API:
+2. You should receive an email with a verification code at your provided email id.
+Use the verification code to invoke the confirm user POST API:
    ```bash
    curl -d '{"email": "{your-email@mail.com}", "code": "{VerificationCode}"}' -H 'Content-Type: application/json' {ConfirmUserAPIGatewayEndpoint}
    ```